sofa-framework/doc/10_Getting_Started/15_Binaries/10_Binaries_instructions.md

 To run SOFA, locate and execute the application called `runSofa`.
 For more detailed information on how to use the application, you can refer to the official documentation on the SOFA website at [https://www.sofa-framework.org/community/doc/using-sofa/runsofa/](https://www.sofa-framework.org/community/doc/using-sofa/runsofa/).
 This documentation will provide you with further guidance on using SOFA effectively.

-### Notes for MacOS Users
+### Notes for macOS Users

-Unfortunately, MacOS binaries of SOFA are not code-signed.
-It means that MacOS adds a quarantine flag to the binaries when a user downloads them.
+Unfortunately, macOS binaries of SOFA are not code-signed.
+It means that macOS adds a quarantine flag to the binaries when a user downloads them.
 The result is a warning window with the message "runSofa cannot be opened because the developer cannot be verified.", preventing to open the application.

 There are several solutions to run SOFA anyway: